roo-shy/roo-shy/README.md

 - 👋 Hi, I’m @roo-shy
 - 🌱 Web3 contributor 2018, Web2 since 2012
-- 💞️ I’m looking to collaborate on web3 frontend, and can help you get started with the DAO
+- 💞️ I’m looking to collaborate on web3 frontend, and can help you get started with DAO
 - 📫 Reach me at ru_sha_nia@yahoo.ca

 <!---